 It’s this mix of old and new that gives the Oak Bay Beach Hotel its distinctive personality, where you can splash out in a heated pool, ask your butler to pour you a dry martini, and still cuddle up with a petite toy bear.

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the new travel guide, Moon Handbooks: Ontario.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller.
 Photos © Carolyn B. Heller.
 The Oak Bay Beach Hotel, in conjunction with Tourism Victoria, hosted my stay for review purposes.